|

 forces fought Communist forces.

-At home, Wisconsin Senator
+At home, in February 1950, Wisconsin Senator

 Joseph R. McCarthy (R) claimed that 205